YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario01/README.md

 ## C. Trident update

-Trident Protect is compatible with Trident 24.02 (with ACP installed).
-However, I recommend using at least Trident 25.10 to get the best of both products.
+I recommend using at least Trident 25.10 to get the best of both products.

-The Trident upgrade to 26.02 is already documented [here](../../Trident_Scenarios/Scenario01/).
+The Trident upgrade to 26.06 is already documented [here](../../Trident_Scenarios/Scenario01/).
 You can follow the scenario for this upgrade, or you can directly run the following script:
 ```bash
 sh ~/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario01/1_Helm/all_in_one.sh